 - Beefing up structures like the neutron source facility in Los Alamos and Oak Ridge Labs.

 - New initiative: Bioremediation Research.

-- DOE approach to environment found in Global Change Research
+- DOE approach to environment found in Global Change Research Program.

 Report on the Human Resources Development Working Group by Dr.